conversationai/perspectiveapi/quickstart.md

 ## Prerequisites

-You'll need a Google Cloud project to authenticate (but not necessarily host) your API requests.
-Go to the [Google Cloud console](https://console.developers.google.com/) and either use an existing project, or follow these steps to create a new one:
+You'll need a Google Cloud project to authenticate (but not host) your API requests.
+Visit the [Google Cloud console](https://console.developers.google.com/) and either use an existing project (if you have one), or follow these steps to create a new project:

 1. Sign in with your Google account, if necessary.

-1. Click **Create**, or click the "Project" drop-down at the top of the page and then click **New Project**.
+1. Click the "Project" drop-down at the top of the page and then click **New Project**.

+1. Create a "Project name"

-1. Name the project.
+1. Choose the parent location on Google Cloud for this project.

-1. Click **Create** again.
+1. Click **Create**.
 The project is now included in the "Project" drop-down at the top of the page.

 ## Enable the API